 I WENT to church last night.

-And, no, I didn’t arrive in Oxford yesterday and decide it was time to find a service and say a few prayers.
+And, no, I didn’t arrive in Oxford yesterday and decided it was time to find a service and say a few prayers.

 I was kind of tricked into attending the Sunday evening service at Oxford’s famous Christ Church college by the folks at Visit Oxford, the local agency that promotes tourism to this English city and prepared the itinerary for my three-day visit.

 The note on my itinerary for 6pm Sunday simply said “evensong in Christ Church Cathedral – enter under Tom Tower, say you are going to Evensong, an allow yourself to be wafted to a seat”.